sjappig/mldn-capstone/report/capstone_report.md

 Recurrent Neural Networks (RNN) are neural networks that use their output from the previous time step *t-1* when calculating output for the timestep *t*.
 Also the errors are propagated through timesteps backwards.
-The chain rule that is used in all neural networks applies also here.
+The chain rule that is used basically in all neural networks applies also here.
 [6]

 Long Short-Term Memory (LSTM) units are building blocks for RNN that are able to learn over many time steps [7].
-LSTM responds to vanishing/exploding gradient problems which may occur in long sequences by provding the previous "internal state" of the unit as is to next timestep, and gating that state, input and output by "fuzzy" gates (i.e. if traditional logic gates can be seen as multiplication of 0 or 1, these gates multiply using value which is [0, 1]).
+LSTM responds to vanishing/exploding gradient problems which may occur in long sequences by providing the previous "internal state" of the unit as is to next timestep, and gating that state, input and output by "fuzzy" gates (i.e. if traditional logic gates can be seen as multiplication of 0 or 1, these gates multiply using value which is from range [0, 1]).

 By using RNN, we are able to capture temporal information of audio samples.
 With LSTM, our model can learn dependencies which span over whole sequence, even if the sequence is long.

 #### Batch normalization and weight initialization

-Batch normalization is method which helps relaxing tuning required for weights and learning rate (it is also reported to have other many other benefits, including regularization effect) [8].
+Batch normalization is a neural network layer which helps relaxing tuning required for learning rate and adds regularization to network [8].
 It tries to normalize its input to have mean of 0 and variance of 1.

-For weight initializing orthogonal initializer is used.
-It has been reported to have positive effect on controlling vanishing/exploding gradients and in some cases also making the models to converge faster.
-[9]
+For weight initialization of neural network, orthogonal initializer is used.
+It has been reported to have positive effect on controlling vanishing/exploding gradients [9].

-#### Multi-label output and label weights
+#### Neural network multi-label output and label weights

-Since the output for our models can have multiple labels, we will be using sigmoid activation in each output node independently, and interpret the result as probability of corresponding class being present.
+Since the output for our model can have multiple labels, we will be using sigmoid activation in each output node independently, and interpret the result as probability of corresponding class being present.
 If the probability is over 1/2, our final prediction is that the class is present, and vice versa.

-Label weights that are used to counter imbalanced distribution of classes are calculated using class frequencies of full training set.
+Label weights that are used to counter imbalanced distribution of classes are calculated using class frequencies of the full training set.

 ### Benchmark